Welcome on the site of unusual off-road vehicles.

 Interested by off-road vehicles about age of 10, Jean-Marc Maclou sought documentation from Companies.
 At the beginning, his father wrote the letters.
 He collected all his life photos and articles of magazines and books for his growing collection.
 Long after, in the 80s, he took many pictures of vehicles in the exhibitions.
 But in the late 90s, the best invention of the 20th Century, Internet, greatly extended the scope of research and knowledge to the whole world.

 In the meantime, in the 90s, Francis Pierre, President and Founder of AIPETHOAC (like HECA) : ‘International Association for the Promotion of Technical and Historical Equipment like Objects of Arts and Culture’, encouraged him to write articles in his magazine.
-Then, J M M created a little site in French in December 2009, and in English in 2010 : www.unusuallocomotion.com (8000 pictures, 1200 visitors per days late 2014).
-A book (paper) in four volumes of about 600 pages each, from this site, was printed in early 2013 and fall of 2014 but not marketed.
-It was deposited in different libraries (BNF, Congress Library, CNAM), and the title of this book : ‘Unusual Off-Road Locomotion for Enthusiasts’ will appear normally on line on their sites.
+Then, J M M created a little site in French in December 2009, and in English in 2010 : www.unusuallocomotion.com (9500 pictures, 900 visitors per days in 2015-2016).
+A book (paper) in five volumes of about 600 pages each, from this site, was printed in early 2013 (Vol I II III), 2014 (Vol IV) and early 2016 (Vol V) but not marketed.
+It was deposited in different libraries (BNF, Congress Library, CNAM), and the title of this book : ‘Unusual Off-Road Locomotion for Enthusiasts’ appears normally on line on their sites.

 The author worked at Renault Agriculture.
 Now retired, he lives near Paris.